Vfold-RNA/MgNet/README.md

 ```
 $ nvidia-smi
 ```
-you shold see similar output as the following:
+you should see similar output as the following:
 ```
 +-----------------------------------------------------------------------------+
 | NVIDIA-SMI 450.191.01   Driver Version: 450.191.01   CUDA Version: 11.0     |